As a charity you are probably under the impression that GDPR does not affect you all that much – you would be surprised!

 • sexual orientation.

-If you have concerns about the risks to your data and how to sufficiently handle it, you should seek advice from a professional who will guide you in understanding the rules further and ensure that you meet the requirements to the best of your organisation’s ability – contacting a professional also shows you have taken a reasonable level of precaution
+If you have concerns about the risks to your data (including donations and your donation process) and how to sufficiently handle it, you should seek advice from a professional who will guide you in understanding the rules further and ensure that you meet the requirements to the best of your organisation’s ability – contacting a professional also shows you have taken a reasonable level of precaution

 Being a charity or non-profit will mean you aren’t overly pleased with the cost these new rules may create so I would urge that you use as many free resources online as possible, doing what you can before you see professional support.
 You don’t want to pay someone to do the silly things you could do yourself.